About....

 This work is, at its heart, an integration of:

-I care deeply about creating spaces where both professionals and seekers can engage in meaningful learning.
+I care deeply about creating spaces where both professionals and seekers and the curious can engage in meaningful learning.

 For mental health professionals and practitioners, I offer integrative educational experiences that support the development of more culturally aware, ethically grounded, and expansive approaches to care.